 - If God really created the universe, why does the evidence of science compel so many to conclude that the unguided process of evolution accounts for life?

 - If God is the ultimate overseer of the church, why has it been rife with hypocrisy and brutality throughout the ages?

 - If I’m still plagued by doubts, then is it still possible to be a Christian?

 As a journalist as his core, Mr. Strobel doesn’t seek to answer these questions on his own, or even summarize other answers from journals, periodicals, and books.
 He interviews experts in the christian community who have particular familiarity with each question.
-The author then becomes a voice of the questioner, the doubter, and at times the athiest, who argues against christianity with the sense of truth that comes from a person who was indeed once an athiest himself.
+The author then becomes a voice of the questioner, the doubter, and at times the atheist, who argues against Christianity with the sense of truth that comes from a person who was indeed once an atheist himself.

 The authors antidotes about his own path to faith and the parallels he shared with the book he is authoring is a helpful guide and a binding force to what might have otherwise been disjointed apologetic interviews with top christian leaders.
 As the organizing questions keep the book on target, Lee’s own sub-plot of searching for answers keeps the book together as a unit.

 I would recommend this book to anyone who is looking for help in their own faith journey.
 It is not, however, a book of solid apologetics to be brandished at the nearest atheist in hopes of conversion.
 There are plenty of mixed messages inside, including a strong position that those who don’t want to believe will not believe.
 Overall, the author makes excellent points that “the Big 8” lose their venom when tackled one by one, and when taken as a whole, the evidence for faith is overwhelming.